VladimirStanovov/CarND-Advanced-Lane-Lines-P4/README.md

 ![alt text][image5]
 ![alt text][image6]

 ####5.
-Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+Calculateing the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+The code for calculating the curvature is provided in cell 16.
+It simply uses the known equation, and applies known standard lane width.
+An example of vehicle bias calculation (to the left lane) is performed in cell 19.
+It simply uses 3rd parameter of the fitted polynomial as it appears to be a relatively good estimation of the lane position.
+However, video processing pipeline uses different approach.

 ####6.
-Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+Example image of result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
-Here is an example of my result on a test image:
+Cell 19 contains getting the lanes positions and plotting it back on the original image, as well as putting text with curvature and bias values on the image.

 ![alt text][image7]